This WordPress plugin boasts over 400 integrations, but you need to set up your own web hosting.

 - Limited website builders.
 WooCommerce is designed to integrate exclusively with WordPress websites.

 - Self hosted.
 Web hosting and security is your responsibility to maintain and pay for.

 - Limited support.
 Tech support is limited online ticket inquiries and doesn’t include phone or live chat support.

-At first glance, WooCommerce’s meager TrustScore of 3.2 out of 5 doesn’t look promising.
-But this score is based on the feedback of just eight customers.
+As of October 2020, at first glance, WooCommerce’s meager TrustScore of 3 out of 5 doesn’t look promising.
+But this score is based on the feedback of just fourteen customers.
 WooCommerce’s WordPress rating is far more telling: a 4.6- out of 5-star reputation based on 3,500 reviews.

 The verdict?
 Customers call WooCommerce a functional, professional e-commerce solution and praise its integration capabilities.
 Complaints, though few and far between, criticized WooCommerce’s lack of customer support.

 You can sign up for WooCommerce on its website:

 - Give WooCommerce approval to access your WordPress account by clicking the Approve button.
 From there, you’ll be redirected to your WordPress website.

 Before you sign up with WooCommerce, make sure you have the following services covered: